Election-Tech-Initiative/electionguard/docs/develop/Election_Record.md

 ### Election Record

-The Election Record are the files required at the end of the election to verify the election and are intended to be posted publicly.
-There should not be any sensitive data (eg: no guardian private keys) in the record.
+The Election Record is the group of files required at the end of the election to verify the election and is intended to be posted publicly.
+It should not contain any sensitive data (eg: no guardian private keys) in the record.
 These include the following:

 - Encryption Devices Information
 - Guardian Records